chvsnaveen12/rv32ima_emu/README.md

 sync && poweroff -f
 ```
 Although there should be no background processes running for this to work.
+A forceful exit can be accomplished via pressing `Ctrl+A`

 ## Acknowledgements
 A lot of inspiration has been drawn from https://github.com/franzflasch/riscv_em and https://github.com/sysprog21/semu